ironswordX-dev/Titanite/README.md

-# Skiovox Helper -- the helper extension for the Skiovox exploit
+# Titanite -- a helper extension for the Skiovox exploit

-**Installation steps can be seen at the "stage 3" section on [skiovox.com](https://skiovox.com)**
+**Some big and minor changes to the original, and some QoL improvements**

 Once installed, open a new tab to see the extension's homepage.